-I was reminded of an existing $1,000,000 term life policy that’s expiring in five years.
-It was taken out 10 years ago when I was thinking of getting married.
-I figured, given I had about $1,200,000 in mortgage debt from buying a single family house, it was best to cover such liability so my future wife wouldn’t be financially burdened if I passed.
+My carrier reminded me that my existing $1,000,000 term life policy is set to expire in 2022.
+I’d purchased the policy over 10 years ago when I was thinking of getting married.
+I figured, given I had about $1,200,000 in mortgage debt from buying a single family house, it was best to cover that liability so my future wife wouldn’t be financially burdened if I passed.

-Now I’ve got 22 years to consider before my son graduates from college.
-Therefore, I decided to get a quote for a $2,000,000, 25 year term life insurance policy that came out to $181/month with my existing provider.
-Better to lock down a quote now before anything unhealthy happens, causing my premiums to skyrocket.
+As soon as I became a dad, I suddenly had 22 years to consider before my son graduates from college.
+Therefore, I decided to get a quote for a $2,000,000, 25-year term life insurance policy.

 Life Insurance Test Results